 - a) Circulate this 'Briefing Note' to all members of your team. - b) Discussion at team meetings should ensure that professionals not only understand but are able to apply the key learning from this case. - c) Encourage your team to attend 'Learning Lessons from Serious Case Reviews', 'Professional Curiosity' and 'Working with Resistant Families'.
-Visit our Multi-Agency Training webpage for more information on these training courses and for future delivery dates e-Learning
+For more information on these training courses and for future delivery dates, click here.